 Zingrillo and colleagues (54) treated large (>10 mL) cold benign thyroid nodules in 41 patients with PEI.
 Follow-up ranged from 12 to 36 months.
 Symptoms were markedly reduced.
 The authors concluded that PEI is a safe and effective treatment of symptomatic, large, cold, benign nodules and should be considered an alternative treatment for high-risk surgical patients or when patients refuse surgical treatment.

-In a prospective randomized trial, Bennedbaek and colleagues (55) compared the effect of a single PEI treatment with suppressive doses of thyroxine (T 4) in euthyroid patients with a single solid colloid thyroid nodule.
+In a prospective randomized trial, Bennedbaek and colleagues (55) compared the effect of a single PEI treatment with suppressive doses of thyroxine in euthyroid patients with a single solid colloid thyroid nodule.
 The thyroid nodules were small (estimated volume, <10 mL).
-After 12 months, the median nodule reduction in the PEI group was greater than in the T 4group, indicating that a single PEI treatment is more effective than thyroxine therapy.
+After 12 months, the median nodule reduction in the PEI group was greater than in the thyroxine group, indicating that a single PEI treatment is more effective than thyroxine therapy.

 The experience as well as the expertise of the cytopathologist is critical in avoiding pitfalls.
 Determining the adequacy of an aspirate, cellular atypia, application and interpretation of immunostains, and differentiation of lymphocytic thyroiditis from lymphoma are but a few of these problems.
-Larger nodules are more likely to yield false‑negative results.
+Larger nodules are more likely to yield falsenegative results.
 To improve sampling, aspirates should be obtained from multiple sites of the nodule rather than repeatedly from a single spot.
 The absence of malignant cells in an otherwise acellular specimen does not exclude malignancy.
-It is good practice to select nodules for biopsy in a multinodular gland by US evaluation.
-In patients with multiple nodules, FNA is best performed with US, selecting nodules for FNA when US features are suspicious (1,2), remembering that usually no more than 2 nodules need FNA.
+It is good practice to biopsy all accessible nodules in a multinodular gland.
+In patients with multiple nodules, US-FNA is the method of choice for selecting nodules for FNA when US features are suspicious (1,2).

 |Enlarging FNA-benign nodule|